floke75/AdaInt-BAN/README.md

 2.  **Install the custom AiLUT-Transform operator:**

-    The AiLUT-Transform operator is implemented as a custom PyTorch extension with CUDA and C++ code.
-To build and install it, run the following command from the `adaint/ailut_transform` directory:
+    The AiLUT-Transform operator is implemented as a PyTorch extension with CUDA and C++ code.
+You can build and install it directly from the project root using:

     ```bash
-    cd adaint/ailut_transform
-    python setup.py develop
-    cd ../..
+    pip install -v -e adaint/ailut_transform
     ```

+    This command compiles the extension in-place and exposes it as the ``ailut`` Python package used by ``adaint.model``.

+3.  **(Optional) Install the AdaInt package in editable mode:**

+    ```bash
+    pip install -v -e .
+    ```

+    This exposes the dataset and model registries directly through the ``adaint`` namespace, which is convenient when authoring new configs or scripts.

+## Repository Layout

+The project follows the conventions of MMEditing.
+The most relevant entry points are:

+- `adaint/model.py` – the AiLUT model, including the AdaInt module and LUT generator.
+- `adaint/dataset.py` – paired image datasets used for FiveK and PPR10K.
+- `adaint/transforms.py` – custom data pipeline operators referenced by the configs.
+- `adaint/demo.py` – minimal inference script for enhancing a single image.
+- `configs/adaint/` – ready-to-use training/evaluation configuration files.
+- `tools/train.py` and `tools/test.py` – wrappers around MMEditing's training
+  and evaluation entry points.

+Each module now contains detailed docstrings describing expected tensor shapes and data flow to ease navigation for LLM-based coding agents.

 ## Usage